In 2021, the number of cyber attacks hit an all-time high — and cybersecurity experts believe that the number of attacks may be even higher this year.

 The right technology can also help you defend your website from attack.

 Regularly updating the security software that comes with your devices will be important, especially if your brand uses many smart or IoT devices.
 These devices receive security patches over their lifetime that help protect them from newly discovered exploits and vulnerabilities.
-A regular update schedule will help your team make sure these devices are also protected from attack.
+A regular update schedule will help your team ensure these devices are protected from attack.

 Network monitoring software can help you get the most out of your antivirus and firewall software.
 Monitoring tools keep track of network activity and look out for unusual traffic that may suggest your network has been compromised.
 Using these tools will make it much easier to spot hacker activity in the event of a breach.